Private consumption #

 Consumer confidence scores trends #

-Definition : Consumer confidence, seasonally adjusted, z-score: difference over 1 month / difference of last 3 months over previous 3 months / difference of last quarter over previous quarter / difference of last 6 months over previous 6 months / difference of last 2 quarters over previous 2 quarters / difference over a year ago, 3-month moving average / difference over a year ago, quarterly values
+Definition : Consumer confidence, seasonally adjusted, z-score: difference over 1 month / difference of last 3 months over previous 3 months / difference of last quarter over previous quarter / difference of last 6 months over previous 6 months / difference of last 2 quarters over previous 2 quarters / difference over a year ago, monthly values / difference over a year ago, 3-month moving average / difference over a year ago, quarterly values

 Notes :